Our Work Week

 As with any small community, the lodges require rules and regulations so that we can remain organized and professional.
 An employee manual is located at each lodge site.
 All Within The Wild Adventure Company employees who begin the season with us will undergo a complete orientation.
 Employees that join us into the season will be given an orientation by their direct supervisor.
 We try to make lodge life as comfortable, easy-going, and fun as we can.
 Some rules are strict and will be absolutely enforced, as with our no-drug policies.
 We do not center our social activities on alcohol.
 We enjoy challenging ourselves both mentally and physically to explore new areas of the backcountry and to learn new skills.
 We are passionate collectors of music and particularly enjoy bluegrass.

-We try to create off-time social opportunities amongst ourselves in camp.
-Some individual and team sports activities, such as volleyball, have been popular.
-On employee days off, we try to offer experiences (such as going on a helicopter ride, bear-viewing or going along on a flight-see to Mt.
-McKinley) that will enhance your Alaskan summer experience.
-Employees take meals together at regularly scheduled meal times.
+We try to create off-time social opportunities.
+Some individual and team sports activities, such as volleyball have been popular.
+Employees take meals together at regularly scheduled times.
 The lodge chefs prepare food for the staff as well as the guests.

 It is very important that employees remain with us for the duration of their contracted period, as it is critical to our success to employ a full staff for the entire season.
 If you are a student and need to return to school before the season ends, or you find that you may have other obligations, we request that you discuss them prior to accepting a position with us.
 We desire to say farewell and send our seasonal employees into the autumn season with good memories and the satisfaction of knowing that they have fulfilled their commitment and have pride in a job well done.